Nutika16/CODING-QUESTONS-WITH-SOLUTIONS/README.md

-# HAKERRANK CODING-QUESTONS-WITH-SOLUTIONS OF C
+# HAKERRANK C PROGRAMMING CODING-QUESTONS-WITH-SOLUTIONS.
 Hacker-rank questions and other coding questions with easy solutions.